leanprover-community/mathlib3/docs/tactics.md

 ### vampire

-`vampire` uses proof output from the Vampire theorem prover (https://vprover.github.io/) to discharge goals in first-order logic.
-The tactic can either work in an online mode where it calls Vampire to obtain a proof, or in an offline mode where it uses a user-supplied proof.
-When invoked without an argument, `vampire` defaults to the former to discharge the goal and displays the proof it used:
+`vampire` uses proof output from the Vampire theorem prover (https://vprover.github.io/) to discharge FOL goals.
+The tactic can either work in an online mode that calls Vampire to obtain a proof, or in an offline mode that uses a user-supplied proof.
+When invoked without a string argument, `vampire` defaults to the former to discharge the goal and displays the proof it used:
 ```
 variables [inhabited α] (p q : α → Prop) (a : α)
 example : (∀ x, p x → q x) → (∀ x, p x) → q a := by vampire